abalogh2/beamdemo/README.md

 ## Introduction

-Thy Python project is demonstrating the basic capabilities of Beam integrated with the following Google Cloud Platform (GCP) services:
+This Python project is demonstrating the basic capabilities of Beam integrated with the following Google Cloud Platform (GCP) services:

 - Pub/Sub
 - BigQuery
 - Storage

+The application is receiving very simple records with name, age and gender and performs various transformation on them long a Beam pipeline.
 The Beam application itself is running on the local development computer.
 Using the GCP DataFlow version is not demonstrated here, though porting the complete solution to the GCP environment should not be difficult.